diericx/svelte-breadcrumbs/README.md

 > Default Value: true

 Toggle whether `Breadcrumbs.svelte` should attempt to import the modules itself.
 By default it will run `import.meta.glob("/src/routes/**/*.svelte")` and will evaluate each promise in the `onMount` function, loading them all up front.

-## BreadcrumbTitle

-Attempts to generate a breadcrumb title by searching the corresponding route modules for data, or falling back to the data in the route itself.

-### Props

-`crumb: Crumb`

-The crumby little item to be rendered.
-See the type above.

-`routeModules: Record<string, () => Promise<unknown>>`

-The files imported via a glob pattern (`import.meta.glob(path: string)`)

-`pageData: any`

-Page Data to pass through to the `getPageTitle` function living in a route's `page.svelte` file